3.5 minutes

 How is ecommerce penetration calculated?

-Including all retail and food-service sales, U.S. ecommerce accounted for 15.6% of total sales in Q4 2023, according to the Commerce Department.
-Unadjusted figures show U.S. ecommerce sales represented 17.1% of total sales, the Commerce Department said.
-It estimates total U.S. ecommerce sales for the full year surpassed $1.118 trillion.
+Including all retail and food-service sales, U.S. ecommerce accounted for 16.4% of total sales in Q4 2024, according to the Commerce Department.
+Unadjusted figures show U.S. ecommerce sales represented 17.9% of total sales in Q4, the Commerce Department said.
+It estimates that total, unadjusted U.S. ecommerce sales in Q4 2024 reached $352.9 billion.

 Digital Commerce 360 studies non-seasonally adjusted commerce department data and excludes spending in segments that don’t typically sell online.
 These segments include: